xiwendong/xiwendong.github.io/index.md

 Step2:
 Upload xx.md.html file and .md files to your github.     .md file can be modification for your update.

-Step3; add the link in your main.md file
+Step3; Add the link in your main.md file

 [example link another md file ](https://xiwendong.github.io/Simulation/MyFirstMarDown.md.html)